 Let’s look at each one to see why.

 The reason for this is that listening and reading are very different processes.

 As a reader, you can linger over a passage, mull its meaning, and let it sink in.
 If a reference isn’t clear, you can flip back through your book or search your ebook to check on a person or event.

 When you speak in public, your ideas are moving past your audience’s ears in real time.
 If someone doesn’t catch a word or an idea when they first hear it, there’s no way for them to go back and figure out what you meant — unless you repeat yourself.

 Every time you repeat an idea, you’re giving listeners another chance to hear, understand, and think about your ideas.

 And that’s not a bad thing; that’s good!

-But in public speaking, we have other ways to connect ideas.
+But in public speaking, it often works to begin your thought with a conjunction because we have other ways to connect ideas.
 We can use our voices, body language, even a dramatic pause to show the relationship between two thoughts.

-More importantly, public speaking should mirror the way that we actually speak — initial conjunctions and all.
+More importantly, public speaking should mirror the way that we actually speak — starting conjunctions and all.

 So leave this rule in high school, where it belongs, and let your sentences begin in the way that feels most natural to you.